 We’re all born with an authentic self, and if given the opportunity, that authentic self will grow and develop over time.
 Some of us didn’t have the opportunity to develop our authentic self, because

 - Our true self got overshadowed while over-attuning to the needs of others.

 The good news is that you can reconnect with that authentic self and start to develop that part of you, no matter what your age is.

-Angie, a member of our Intuitive Warrior Journey program, called it an “untangling” which allows us to have “relationships where we’re all our individual selves.”
+Angie, a member of our community, called it an “untangling” which allows us to have “relationships where we’re all our individual selves.”